Hugo Search with Fuse.js

 |---|---|

-| Menu click | Click “Search” in navigation |
+| Click | Click the search bar in navigation |

-| Keyboard | Cmd+K (Mac) / Ctrl+K (Windows) |
+| Keyboard | / or Cmd+K (Mac) / Ctrl+K (Windows) to focus |

-| Close | Escape key or click outside modal |
+| Close | Escape to blur, or click outside |

 File Structure#